VirtusLab/besom/CONTRIBUTING.md

 Manually update versions in all other places, specifically documentation and website, using find&replace.
 Remember about `website/docusaurus.config.js:40` and `website/src/remark/codeblockVersion.js:5`

-Manually update branch names in all places.

-Remove all `//> using repository sonatype:snapshots` from `project.scala` files.

 #### Create a release draft on GitHub